The Constitution of the NJIT Broadcasting Association

 No single member may hold more than one position in any given term.
 Multiple positions may be maintained by one member, but only in the instance where a vacancy is to be filled through appointment/vote.

-The General Manager shall be the presiding officer at all general meetings as well as all Executive Council Meetings.
+The General Manager shall be the presiding officer at all general meetings as well as all Executive Board Meetings.
 He or she shall be responsible for dealing with University Administration, and assisting in the development of a budget at the end of the term in accompaniment of the Business Manager.
 The General Manager’s Vote is the tie-breaker in any Executive Voting decision which otherwise would be split evenly.
 The General Manager is in charge of assigning Executive Board members in their various independant duties.
-He or she has the power to invoke penalties on any other officer he/she believes is not doing their job sufficiently, after having given a prior warning.
+He or she has the power to invoke penalties on any other officer he or she believes is not doing their job sufficiently, after having given a prior warning.
 Penalties can be overturned or altered by a two-thirds majority executive vote.

 The Radio Station Manager is responsible for the day-to-day operation of the radio station and acts as General Manger in his or her absence.
-He or she oversees daily maintenance of the facility, the replacement, requisition, and repair of all electronics or other radio owned devices, and documenting his/her work.
+He or she oversees daily maintenance of the facility, the replacement, requisition, and repair of all electronics or other radio owned devices, and documenting his or her work.
 He or she is also accountable for assigning duties during all office hours and oversees that all required tasks are performed properly.
 He or she has the power to invoke penalties on members who are caught damaging, abusing, or taking equipment without prior consent.
 He or she has the final vote deeming whether equipment is operational and safe for an event.
-He/She shall furthermore keep a log of which members have completed their hours each week and log their attendance weekly in a spreadsheet.
+He or she shall furthermore keep a log of which members have completed their hours each week and log their attendance weekly in a spreadsheet.

 The Live Events Manager is responsible for maintaining all special event equipment as well as overseeing live events WJTB participates in.
 Live Events Manager also maintains the responsibility to oversee the conduct of the other Executive Board members.
 He or she must be present at all WJTB events.
 He or she has the final vote in deeming equipment operational for an event.

 The Program Manager is responsible for all organizational materials including, but not limited to the following requirements.
-He/She shall take accurate meeting minutes on content discussed during all General Body and Executive Board Meetings, and provide a copy to the rest of the Executive Board for reference within 24 hours of the meeting.
+He or she shall take accurate meeting minutes on content discussed during all General Body and Executive Board Meetings, and provide a copy to the rest of the Executive Board for reference within 24 hours of the meeting.
 Additionally, he or she shall also make the schedule for all member run shows as well as all social events held by the club on or off campus.
 Lastly, the Program Manager is responsible for taking attendance at all events.

-The Content Manager is responsible for what is put in the rotational list to be played on-air, hosting the disc jockey training sessions, outside communication with record companies to obtain records or CD’s to be played in the radio station, and maintaining/ updating the station library.
+The Content Manager is responsible for what is put in the rotational list to be played on-air, hosting the disc jockey training sessions, outside communication with record companies to obtain records or CD’s to be played in the radio station, and maintaining/updating the station library.

 The Webmaster is responsible for the electronic representation of WJTB, working with the Public Relations Manager to electronically advertise upcoming events, and posting undated club information on the website on a regular basis.
 He or she is responsible for the content, creation, and design of the webpage and maintaining all online media.